 Getting to Bastion Point is easy.
 Simply cross Tamaki Drive and walk up the path just beyond the west end of Selwyn Reserve.
 The landmark to find the trail is the pebble mosaic entitled He Turanga Hou.

 The other option is to drive up the hill, although we have noticed that the access road has been closed quite a bit lately.
-If you want to see more of the city, Bastion Point is a stop on the red line of Auckland’s Hop-on Hop-off bus (not currently operating).
+If you want to see more of the city, Bastion Point is a stop on the red line of Auckland’s Hop-on Hop-off bus.

 Kelly Tarlton’s Sea Life Aquarium (also in Orakei)